CoopTang/play_express/README.md

 Status code 404
 ```
 {
-  "message": "Favorite with that ID does not exist!"
+  "message": "Playlist with that ID does not exist!"
 }
 ```